ZarmDev/arch-linux-guide/README.md

 WARNING: ENSURE THAT AFTER THE PARTUUID YOU HAVE "rw"

 Without it, it makes your **disk read-only instead of read and write** which means that services running on startup may be unable to write to the disk and it could cause some problems.

+Add this to the file:
 ```
 title   Arch Linux
 linux   /vmlinuz-linux
 initrd  /initramfs-linux.img
 options root=PARTUUID=put-your-partuuid-here rw
 ```

+Then, press CRTL+X, type y and press enter to write the contents of the file.

 ### Option B: GRUB (preferred for dual booting) (TODO FIX THIS)
 ```bash